 Once settled, molds are removed from refrigeration and chocolate bars are meticulously de-molded.

-Once cooled each bar is hand wrapped into a heat resistant wrapper and placed into a beautiful locally sourced craft paper package.
+Once cooled each bar is hand wrapped into a heat resistant gold wrapper and placed into a beautiful locally sourced high quality paper package.

 Packaged chocolate bars are carefully delivered to Managua where they embark on a climate controlled journey to you.